 • Receive a score of 65 or greater on the reading portion of the Basic Skills

 Assessment (BSA) and submit results at the time of registration

 • Textbooks will be distributed at the first class

 • Eligible for payment plan and tuition assistance

-• May be eligible for Workforce Investment Act (WIA) funds
+• May be eligible for Workforce Innovation and Opportunity Act (WIOA) funds

 Completion of program does not guarantee employment.

 A 100% refund will be granted up until five (5) business days before the start of your class as long as the request is made during normal business hours.

 According to the Bureau of Labor Statistics, employment of veterinary assistants is expected to grow 9% from 2014-2024, faster than the average for all occupations.
 Connecticut is one of the top five paying states for veterinary assistants.
 The average hourly wage in CT is $15.39, with an average annual salary of $32,010.00.